Pioneer Sprint Triathlon

 Restrooms are located in the Pool area and in two places within the school commons area.
 Signs are posted.
 There are no on-course facilities due to the relatively short distances.

 Medical personnel will be at the Start/Finish and on course.
 Menard County Ambulance and Police departments can be reached at 911.

-All racers must wear an approved helmet.
+All racers must wear a CPSC approved helmet.
 Helmets must be fastened before leaving transition & during the bike.
 Not having a helmet is cause for disqualification.

 Food & Refreshments

-Racers will receive a chicken and noodle dinner after their race.
-Please show bib for dinner.
-All volunteers will receive a dinner but must wear the volunteer shirt to receive.
+Racers will receive pizza, fruit, cookies and drinks after their race.
+Please show bib for lunch.
+All volunteers will receive a lunch but must wear the volunteer shirt to receive.

-Additional dinners can be purchased for $6 on race day.
+Additional lunches can be purchased for $5 on race day.
 A minimal number are available.

 Fluids will be available at several locations on site but we request that only racers and volunteers consume these drinks.

 Beginner Information and Site Maps

 Please check out our information table for tri/swim tips, course maps and upcoming races.